Do you need supplements to stay healthy? Dietitian Karissa Woolfe explores what your body needs at every life stage.

 Plus… bump up the fruit

-Fifty per cent of Australian mums-to-be eat two daily servings of fruit — halfway to meeting the target during pregnancy.
+Fifty per cent of Australian mums-to-be eat the recommended two daily servings of fruit.
 Fruit provides vitamin C to enhance iron absorption and fibre to ease constipation, reason enough to enjoy an orange or kiwi every day.

 In your 40s